PROJECT: ESMAP: Africa Clean Cooking Energy Solutions

-The ACCES will adopt a phase-wise approach.
-Broadly, the elements of the overall program include:
+The ACCES adopted a phase-wise approach.
+Broadly, the elements of the overall program included:

-2. Design of operational programmes in selected countries on the basis of country-specific market assessments – These in-depth country assessments will focus on understanding market structures, consumers, stakeholders, socio-cultural and economic dimensions to design the country programmes.
+2. Design of operational programmes in selected countries on the basis of country-specific market assessments – These in-depth country assessments focussed on understanding market structures, consumers, stakeholders, socio-cultural and economic dimensions to design the country programmes.

-3. Implementation of country programmes to demonstrate the effectiveness of the approach, and draw lessons and best practices to support large-scale replication.
+3. Implementation of country programmes to demonstrate the effectiveness of the approach, which allowed lessons and best practices to be formulated to support large-scale replication.

 4. Large-scale replication of the programme across the region.

-CDKN funding will be targeted to support the preparatory regional and national consultation and outreach activities in PHASE I and the in-depth county assessments and program design for 2 pilot countries in PHASE II of the initiative.
+CDKN funding was targeted to support the preparatory regional and national consultation and outreach activities in PHASE I and the in-depth county assessments and program design for 2 pilot countries in PHASE II of the initiative.

 - World Bank Africa Clean Cooking Energy Solutions: Stakeholder Consultation Report